Tervasroso/StockPriceApp/README.md

 ## This is a practice project to a fast way to building a data app using streamlit.

-This program shows two line charts of Nokia´s closing price and volume from the year 2022.
+This program shows line charts of Nokia´s closing price and volume from the year 2022.

 # How to run